Travel is permitted into Jersey in accordance with the

 Isolating in a separate part of the house means:

-- sleeping in a different room, where possible
+- sleeping in a different room to others

-- where possible, do not share bathrooms or kitchen space.
-If this is not possible, try to use a rota and clean touch points between uses
+- do not share bathrooms or kitchen space.
+If this is not possible, use a rota and clean touch points between uses

 - eating meals in isolated rooms and not socialising with other members of the household

 - wash your hands regularly for 20 seconds each time, using soap and water

 - regularly clean all touch points and surfaces in your home (this includes door handles, light switches, tables and counters, remote controls, kettle and fridge handles, all bathroom areas)